A winch is undoubtedly the most common accessory for people to install on their ATV, but that doesn’t mean everyone needs one.

 When Using Your ATV to Plow Snow

 Most snow plows on the market require that you have a winch installed at the front of your ATV to lift the plow blade.
-While there are plows available that use only a hand lever to raise the blade, most riders choose using a winch doe to plow availability and convenience of use.
+While plows that use only a hand lever to raise the blade are available, most riders choose to use a winch doe to plow availability and convenience.

 Related: What size winch do you need for plowing snow?